 Information about compounds in Jeddah is available online through individual property websites and listings.
 But many companies don’t update their sites regularly, and expats shouldn’t be surprised to find outdated images and information.
 Most people get advice from work colleagues and other expats once they arrive in Saudi Arabia.

-Luckily, the majority of expats moving to Jeddah have the hassle of finding a suitable compound taken care of as employers usually arrange expat accommodation prior to their employees moving to Saudi Arabia.
-In most cases, expats are housed in close proximity to colleagues and other foreigners, which makes the transition into expat life in Jeddah much smoother.
+Luckily, the majority of expats moving to Jeddah have the hassle of finding a suitable compound taken care of as employers usually arrange expat accommodation prior to their employees' arrival.
+In most cases, expats are housed in close to colleagues and other foreigners, which makes the transition into expat life in Jeddah much smoother.

 Renting accommodation in Jeddah

-Compound contracts tend to be on a rolling annual basis with rent paid at the start of each year or every six months.
-Deposits are usually around 10 percent of the annual rent.
-Electricity, water and internet normally cost extra; service charges are usually included, while the compound is responsible for maintaining the property.
+Compound contracts tend to be on a rolling annual basis, with rent paid at the start of each year or every six months.
+Deposits are typically around 10 percent of the annual rent.

 Any necessary changes to the property should be done during the process of contract negotiation.
 Most properties are repainted when tenants move out, but fixtures and fittings can be worse for wear.
 It’s best to have any changes made before moving in.